Br3nOT/Br3nOT/README.md

 # About me

-🌍 Environmental Engineer by degree, always passionate about technology!
-My journey in Engineering taught me how to plan, manage, and execute projects, but it was my affinity for computing that led me to a new adventure.
+🌱 My first degree was in Environmental Engineering, but I’ve always had a passion for technology.
+My background in Engineering taught me how to plan, organize, and execute projects, but it was my interest in computing that led me to pursue new challenges.

+🌍 I’m currently studying Computer Science.
+I’m excited about this new chapter, as it will help me deepen my understanding of how technology can be used to create more sustainable and innovative solutions.

-🌍 I’m currently diving into Back-End development through the Santander Coders 2024.1 program at Ada Tech.
-Learning to code feels like uncovering a new ecosystem, where every line of code is an essential piece in building something greater and more sustainable.
+👨‍💻 Alongside my degree, I’m also focusing on Back-End development through the Santander Coders 2024.1 program at Ada Tech.
+For me, learning to code is like exploring a new universe, where every line of code has the potential to create something bigger and better.

-🌱 Engenheiro Ambiental de formação, apaixonado por tecnologia desde sempre!
-Minha jornada no mundo da Engenharia me ensinou a planejar, gerir e executar projetos, mas foi minha afinidade com a computação que me levou a uma nova aventura.
+🌱 Minha primeira graduação foi em Engenharia Ambiental, mas sempre tive interesse por tecnologia.
+A experiência na Engenharia me ensinou a planejar, organizar e executar projetos, mas foi o meu interesse pela computação que me levou a buscar novos desafios.

+🌍  Atualmente estou na graduação de Ciência da Computação.
+Estou animado com essa nova fase, que vai me ajudar a entender ainda mais o papel da tecnologia na criação de soluções mais sustentáveis e inovadoras.

-👨‍💻 Atualmente, estou mergulhando no desenvolvimento Back-End pelo programa Santander Coders 2024.1 na Ada Tech.
-Aprender a programar é como desvendar um novo ecossistema, onde cada linha de código é uma peça essencial para criar algo maior e mais sustentável.
+👨‍💻 Em conjunto com a graduação, estou me dedicando ao desenvolvimento Back-End no programa Santander Coders 2024.1 da Ada Tech.
+Para mim, aprender a programar é como explorar um novo universo, onde cada linha de código tem o potencial de criar algo maior e melhor.

 <!--
 **Br3nOT/Br3nOT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.